tenetxyz/minecraft-chain-tee-link/clients/packages/contracts/README.md

 ### Adding new Systems or Components

-Modify deploy.json and run `yarn mud codegen-libdeploy --out src/test` to regenerate the LibDeploy.sol test script
+Modify deploy.json and run `yarn mud codegen-libdeploy --out src/test` to regenerate the LibDeploy.sol test script How to run a single test: `yarn mud test --forgeOpts='-m testRegisterCreation'`